Point Grey Inter-Mennonite Fellowship – Vancouver, BC

-The congregation maintains dual membership in the Mennonite Brethren (since 1987) and Mennonite Church Canada (since 1992) denominations.
-In 1995, there were 49 members, and in 2000, there were 54.
+The congregation maintained dual membership in the Mennonite Brethren (since 1987) and Mennonite Church Canada (since 1992) denominations until 2022 when the congregation decided to leave the Mennonite Brethren Conference.

 Congregational coordinator, Janice Kreider, served in 2002 as a congregational leader.
 The church does not have paid pastoral staff.
 They rely on volunteer worship coordinators and a pastoral care committee; worship is in English.

 Leaders of the congregation include the following: Henry Hildebrand, Palmer Becker (1988–1990), John Friesen, Karen Peters, Andres Pekovich, Edward Kehler, Herb Reesor.